git-commit-id/git-commit-id-maven-plugin/README.md

                     <!-- @since 2.1.14 -->
                     <!--
+                        Default (optional):
+                        empty list / not set (meaning no properties are being filtered by default)

+                        Explanation:
-                        Can be used to include only certain properties into the resulting file.
+                        Can be used to include only certain properties into the resulting file (e.g. include only properties that you *want* to expose).
-                        Will be overruled by the exclude properties.
+                        This feature was implemented to avoid big exclude properties tag when we only want very few specific properties.
+                        The inclusion rules, will be overruled by the exclude rules (e.g. you can write an inclusion rule that applies for multiple properties and then exclude a subset of them).

                         Each value may be globbing, that is, you can write {@code git.commit.user.*} to include both, the {@code name}, as well as {@code email} properties into the resulting files.